November 13, 2023. ISOC on-line

 the application period opened on 25 January and runs through June

-As mentioned on the call, the Internet Society Foundation administers grants to fund a variety events and activities including grants for local IGF events and for research activities
+As mentioned on the call, the Internet Society Foundation administers grants to fund a variety events and activities including grants for local IGF events and for research

 Contact ISOC Foundation regional representative, Guilherme Gonsales Rocca, for any assistance